-Everyone has a different opinion on personal privacy.
+Just like computer security everyone has a different opinion on personal privacy.
 Some like the spot light while others like to hide out in the dark.
 There is no right or wrong way to look at computer security as long as one implements the most basic protections available.
 What does most basic protections mean you may ask?
 Well, for starters using the computer responsibly and surfing the web smartly goes along way.
-Beyond that we recommend a wireless router that has a built in firewall and to have some sort of anti-virus program running and keeping it up to date.
+Beyond that we recommend a wireless router that has a built in firewall, and to have some sort of anti-virus program running and keeping it up to date.
 Some claim to get by with no anti-virus or malware tools, and they may be able too, but as time goes by that approach will become harder and harder.

 A good example of programs with security flaws is Java.
 Which seems to need to be updated all the time.
 The more recent versions of Java will remove the previously installed version(s) automatically, which is nice.
 However, it only goes so far back, so any versions not automatically uninstalled will need to be uninstalled manually.
 These older versions can cause odd little troubles, or slow downs that seem to go away once Java is removed.

 PCMD recommends you uninstall all older versions of Java unless a particular version is required for either software or hardware support.
 If you do not know if you require a certain version of Java, odds are good that you do not.
 Most versions of Java are available for download if you make a mistake and uninstall the wrong version.
 In fact most users don't need Java or actually use it, manufactures make money including other manufactures software so, end users are left thinking they need to use Java, even though they don't know why.